-39. Exemption from payment of tuition, boarding or other fees
+39. Exemption from payment of boarding fees

-The Minister, in the prescribed manner and form and on such conditions as the Minister may determine, may partially or fully exempt any learner or any category of learners from payment of tuition, boarding or any other fees.
+The Minister, in the prescribed manner and form and on such conditions as the Minister may determine, may partially or fully exempt any learner or any category of learners from payment of boarding fees.